tometoproject/tometo/README.md

 You can find more information on this [here](https://cloud.google.com/docs/authentication/getting-started).

+If you want to override config variables temporarily, you can set environment variables to match them.
+For example, to set the `otemot.secrets.cookie` key, you would set the `OTEMOT_SECRETS_COOKIE` variable.

 ### Tometo Setup

 Once you're in the directoy, you'll want to install its dependencies: